danicat/pacgo/step01/README.md

 f, err := os.Open(file)
 ```

-The `:=` operator is an assignment operator, but with special property that it automatically infers the type of the variable(s) based on the value(s) on the right side.
+The `:=` operator is an assignment operator, but with the special property that it automatically infers the type of the variable(s) based on the value(s) on the right hand side.

 Keep in mind that Go is a strongly typed language, but that nice feature saves us the trouble of specifying the type when it's possible to infer it.